Pension offsetting in divorce

 • They also ignore income potential, survivor benefits, and scheme guarantees which are highly valuable and difficult to value

 Dividing pensions or offsetting with a CEV would be similar to valuing your house with Zoopla.
-A PODE report provides a more detailed and reliable assessment of pension value, so offsetting decisions can be made more fairly.
+A PODE report provides a more detailed and reliable assessment of pension value, so offsetting decisions are fully informed.

 Where’s your Pension Offset calculator?